SMSC under Full Sail

 We strive to provide our young sailors with the latest equipment and professional instructors to make their sailing experience one of the best.
 Students are taught seamanship in a friendly classroom environment plus on the water sailing where they can practice their newly learned skills.

 St. Margaret Sailing Club's Junior Sail programs are a great way to stay active and have fun this summer.
 Our programs allow young sailors to spend their summer days enjoying life on the water while developing sailing skills and lifelong friendships.
 Our courses are taught by Sail Canada (formerly Canadian Yachting Association) certified instructors who allow students to experience sailing in a fun-filled, challenging and safe manner.
-All learn to sail classes run weekdays from 9:00am to 4:00pm.

 The CANsail level requirements for each session have been prepared and posted online.
 We hope this will help the children understand the requirements at each level and what they need for each category to successfully pass and show proficiency with their instructor.

 The St. Margaret Junior Sail program is a “Safe Sport” program for all participants.

 Meet Our Coaches